agathoklisx/libved/README.md

         in a so fragile situation, that in a glance of an eye, the time will out, and secondly, and i'm positive, that the universe plays very strange games with us).

+          - As a duty to next humans to come.
+Really there is not so much to say to them, but probably something like this:

+            "Look around".
+"It is You and the Outside of You".
+"You own a planet.
+            Noone else lives in that planet but you."

+            "See around.
+This is the world.
+What you see is Uniq.
+No one else can see the world from this angle.
+The only thing that is impossible to ever see, is only You.
+The best thing you can do about this is to see yourself through a mirror.
+So it is You and Your Mirror and the world."

+            "You are just the Human Being in that world.
+A link in this chain, equally important like all the others.
+            Your planet is important.
+You really want the best for this planet as You are the keeper for this planet.
+You really want to have total control over the environment of your planet, you really want to be healthy.
+            We want the same.
+            And it is wise and really smart for You, to feel the same for Us.
+As the outiside of You is equally important with You.
+Though the You - and this by default - will always prioritize the self, usually without even the self realize it..., it is this magnificent undescrible structure that is the real treasure (and for you); so this is also equally important with You.
+            It is unthinkable important.
+As this might? is the way to an eternal - (where eternal here might translated accurately as "aenaos - αέναος", something that has no start as no end in time, it is just this) - evolve, so the way to self evolution with no real END defined - even if there was a scratch in time, which probably was and probably is wise to research this scratch as it might be reproducible.
+But how this works?
+            Probably by just building bridges (like the spiders build their webs).
+            Probably just because there is this capability, perhaps it is the only required capability.
+So probably there is a right when we say that the Will builds the required chains, by just using the mechanism, which is probably free (as free beer here mostly, probably).

+            So is this web of bridges to each other planets that matters for our ash.
+            Because we are alone.
+As even the paradise is a hell when you are alone."

+            "It is Your Time to participate.
+You got this ticket.
+Do not wait any other ticket like this one.
+This is THE ticket.
+You breath for real.
+You are in the game.
+This is your chance you was hoping for.
+We are trying again and again, hoping that this time we will understand and we will complete the mission for the final gift."

+            "So you are just a human being, an exceptional miracle.
+            Noone will live for you and it is stupid to let others to live for you.
+            And probably you do not want to live through others too.
+Breath Now!"

+            Dedicated to the human beings around the Mimbren river, where the self sufficiency was a build in their kernel.
+Especially to their PaPa, to Mangas Coloradas.

       - educational, documentation and understanding, as this is a serious personal motivation for programming in general, but especially programming in C.
   */

+ * We all have to thank each other for their work to open/free source way of thinking and life.

+   Specifically, we all first owe to our stubborn hero Richard (time will give us all the place we actually deserve and rms will have a glory place).

+   At the end, we owe all to each other for this perfect __ professionalism __.

+   To huge projects like our (G)reat Libc that we owe so much (we just want it a bit more flexible and adjust to current environments (current great times that we live and comming - difficult times, damn interesting but strange, damn strange.
+To be fair, really really damn strange)).

+   But also to all these tiny projects.
+All those simple humble commands that helped us when we need it, as someone generously offered his time, and offered his code as he opened her heart or he opened her mind, doesn't really matter here, and he contributed it to the community.
+All these uncountable tiny projects!

+   Or geniously code like Lua or crazy one like this by Fabrice of tcc, or beautiful code like Ruby.
+Or complicated that carry also the heaviest responsibility, like our Kernel, or blessed tools like our Compiler.
+Or even a better C like zig.
+   Or tools that wrote all that code, like our editor.
+   You know the one that has modes!
+Okey the one of the two editors!

+   But and also to those who offered portions of code, that helped the community to create excellent products, that even the richest people on earth with all the money of the earth can not do.

+   And we all know the reasons why.

+   Of course first is this fachinating and proud way to evolution that attract us.
+   But at the end is that, we really like to do what we do; assisting to our mailing lists or writing documentation or managing the infrastructure or writing code.

+   Yea i believe this is love and a very very veeeery (really very) smart way to live and breath in peace and to feel free, even if you know that you live in a fjail,
+       (what you can wait from a world, where our best method to move, our best move with our body, where our body it is in its best, it is the only one that we can not do it in public - it is absolutely crazy if you think about it), that is almost mission impossible to escape.
+But people did it, so there is a way.
+   And if there is a way, we have to found it and describe it.
+   So have a good research, as we go back (or forth anyway) to our only duty, which it is the way to our Re-Evolution.
 ```